Adelinked/SocialNet/README.md

 ## Resources used

-- [with-mongodb-mongoose](https://github.com/vercel/next.js/tree/canary/examples/with-mongodb-mongoose) - An example to show shows how you can use a MongoDB database to support your Next.js application.
+- [with-mongodb-mongoose](https://github.com/vercel/next.js/tree/canary/examples/with-mongodb-mongoose) - An example to show how you can use a MongoDB database to support your Next.js application.

 ## How to use

+I am writing the installation procedure ...
+You can see the the result of the application deployed here: https://socialnet-adelinked.netlify.app

 ## License